Bicycle Accidents

 Economic damages

-Compensation for all your past medical expenses and the costs of future care and treatment.
-Additionally, a claim would seek recovery of all lost income, diminished future earning capacity, and loss of services.
+Also identified as general damages, this is compensation for all your past medical expenses and the costs of future care and treatment.
+Settlement offers initially proposed by the insurance company will likely not include the cost of your future care.
+Other areas economic damages cover include the recovery of all lost income due to inability to work, diminished future earning capacity, and loss of services.

 Noneconomic damages